Frequently Asked Questions - Parking and Transportation Operational Changes due to COVID-19

 Review the sample paycheck below.
 Please note, the amounts will vary, dependent on your parking contract location.

-A: While we are in Extended Reduced Operations, the waiting list will not be filled until campus returns to normal operations, due to reduced staffing requirements.
-PTS will only fulfill new contracts that are in response to the situation, which are called COVID-19 contracts, offered to essential personnel.
+A: The waiting list is filled on a case by case basis.
 Anyone on the waiting list that currently has a contract can use it at any facility.
 Anyone who is on a waiting list who doesn’t currently have a contract can start a COVID-19 contract.

 Q: Do I have to be an essential employee to suspend my contract?

 A: No, any University of Minnesota employees can choose to suspend their parking contract regardless of whether they are working onsite, remotely, or both.

 Q: I suspended my contract.
 Can I still use my keycard or hangtag?

 A: Yes, you may use your parking contract as you normally do even if you do not pay.
 This applies to all University of Minnesota employees regardless of whether they are working onsite, remotely, or both.
 You do not need to notify PTS that you are using your parking.

 Q: If I suspend my contract, do I lose my spot on the waiting list?

 A: No, your waiting list status will not change if you choose to suspend your parking contract.